 - What better way to explore traditional Japan than to do it wearing a kimono?
 Experience what it's like to dress like the locals and stroll down the historic alleyways of Asakusa.
 This is definitely a once-in-a-lifetime experience not to be missed!

-- Finding Halal sushi in Japan is not an easy task but Sushi Ken is the first Halal-certified sushi eatery in the country.
+- Finding halal sushi in Japan is not an easy task but Asakusa Sushi Ken is the first halal-certified sushi eatery in the country.
 The impeccable service offered by the staff at the restaurant will also blow you away.

 - #HHWT Tip: Asakusa Sushi Ken also has a prayer space so you can conveniently do your prayers after your meal ☺️

 - If you're lucky, you might even spot geishas adorned in their colourful kimonos and performing various Japanese arts.
 Some 50 active geishas live nearby in Asakusa.

 - #HHWT Tip: While the sea of pink is a pretty sight, you'll most likely be jostling with the crowd.
 So, we recommend getting to Ueno Park early and grab a spot before everyone else does!

 Marvel at Tokyo's skyline at the Tokyo Skytree